 11. Be kind to yourself

 It is normal for teens to feel that they can take on the world.
 However, teach them not to take on too much.
 Let them limit their activities and commitments to important ones that are beneficial to them and give their 100%.
-This way, they can be kind to themselves and give their mind and body the rest they need.
+This way, they can be kind to themselves, have a positive mindset, and give their mind and body the rest they need.

 12. Follow a daily exercise routine

-Exercising, playing a sport, or just going for a jog helps you to de-stress.
+Exercising, playing a sport, or just going for a jog can improve your physical health and help you de-stress.
 When you exercise, your body releases endorphins or ‘happy hormones’ that help you feel positive.
 A daily exercise routine is, therefore, an essential component of self-care for teens.

 13. Accept yourself

-An essential aspect of self-care is understanding and accepting yourself for who you are.
+An essential aspect of self-care and personal growth is understanding and accepting yourself for who you are.
 Help your teen to understand their strengths, weaknesses, and fears.

 14. Have a daily routine

 Teenagers can feel overwhelmed with the uncertainty in their lives, further adding to their existing stress.
-Maintaining a daily routine with fixed times for meals, sleep, and activity can reduce the stress created due to uncertainty, thereby acting as a powerful self-care tool.
-It also allows them to complete all their tasks in time; thus, reducing the stress caused due to incomplete assignments and submissions.
+Maintaining a daily routine with fixed times for meals, sleep, and activity can help them practice self-discipline and reduce the stress created due to uncertainty, thereby acting as a powerful self-care tool.
+It also teaches them time management and allows them to complete all their tasks on time; thus, reducing the stress caused due to incomplete assignments and submissions.

 15. Get enough sleep